Corporate Governance Framework

 The policy on remuneration for individual directors who are not Audit and Supervisory Committee members (excluding outside directors) is determined as follows.

-4. 4.Share-based remuneration is linked to the achievement of the Medium-Term Management Plan, etc., and is paid after a certain duration from the end of the fiscal year in which the duties have been executed and after the given medium-term management plan has been completed.
+- 4.Share-based remuneration consists of a fixed component based on role and a performance-linked component that fluctuates based on the level of achievement of performance targets, etc. under a medium-term management plan.
+It is paid after a certain duration from the end of the fiscal year in which the duties have been executed and after the given medium-term management plan has been completed.

 Remuneration for directors who are not Audit and Supervisory Committee members (excluding outside directors) is designed to be around 40% of the total for monthly remuneration, around 30% of the total for bonuses, and around 30% of the total for share-based remuneration when the performance targets, etc. are achieved.
 In addition, the Company may request that remuneration and other compensation be returned and/or forfeited in accordance with the provisions of the Officer Appointment Contract and rules and regulations regarding disciplinary measures for officers.
 The maximum amount of the remuneration and compensation subject to return and/or forfeit is the total amount for four fiscal years.